-In the plan, the EPA outlines the long- and-short term actions that the agency plans to take surrounding the chemicals, including but not limited to: developing a maximum containment level for states and local water utilities via the Safe Drinking Water Act; listing PFOA and PFOS as hazardous substances under the Comprehensive Environmental Response, Compensation and Liability Act (CERLCA, also known as Superfund); considering listing the chemicals in the Toxic Release Inventory; and developing new and better methods to detect the chemicals in drinking water, soil and groundwater.
+In the plan, the EPA outlines the long- and short-term actions it plans to take concerning the chemicals, including but not limited to: developing a maximum containment level for states and local water utilities via the Safe Drinking Water Act; listing PFOA and PFOS as hazardous substances under the Comprehensive Environmental Response, Compensation and Liability Act (CERLCA, also known as Superfund); considering listing the chemicals in the Toxic Release Inventory; and developing new and better methods to detect the chemicals in drinking water, soil and groundwater.

-To date, the federal agency has issued groundwater cleanup guidance; issued a proposal ensuring that new uses of certain chemicals within the class cannot be manufactured or imported without notification and review under the Toxic Substances Control Act, initiated the regulatory process for listing PFOA and PFOS as CERCLA hazardous substances, and announced a new testing method for 11 additional PFAS chemicals in drinking water, among others.
-Additionally, the EPA announced approximately $4.8 million for new research focused on managing PFAS in the agriculture sector and highlighted new ways that existing programs, like State Revolving Funds, can be used to address PFAS.
+To date, the agency has published groundwater cleanup guidance; issued a proposal ensuring that new uses of certain chemicals within the class cannot be manufactured or imported without notification and review under the Toxic Substances Control Act; released drinking water health advisories for several PFAS chemicals under the Safe Drinking Water Act; and announced a new testing method for 11 additional PFAS chemicals in drinking water.
+All ongoing EPA actions can be found here.
+The agency also announced about $4.8 million for new research focused on managing PFAS in the agriculture sector and highlighted new ways that existing programs, like state revolving funds, can be used to address the chemicals.

 - $5 billion to address emerging contaminants for small and disadvantaged communities, distributed to improve drinking water quality under the Safe Drinking Water Act.

 - $1 billion for wastewater and stormwater infrastructure projects under the Clean Water State Revolving Fund.